bjaitrong22/PierresBakery.Solution/README.md

      * Navigate to the subdirectroy PierresBakery.Solution/PierresBakery using your command line.
      * First, run the command "dotnet build".
-     * afterwards,run the command "dotnet run".
+     * Afterwards,run the command "dotnet run".

 ## Known Bugs